tomcl/fsharp-transforms/README.md

 [Structural Abstraction](fsharp_examples/fsharp_examples/StructuralAbstraction.fs).
 Partition code into functions each doing part of the work.
 Special case: [structural pipelining](fsharp_examples/fsharp_examples/Pipelining.fs).
 Special and common combination of pipelining and structural abstraction where a function is split into multiple pipelined subfunctions each of which does part of the work.
 This corresponds to transforming the input data through a number of stages.
 DUI (with pipelining, add LFM).

 [Input Wrapping](fsharp_examples/fsharp_examples/InputWrapping.fs).
-Use local `le`t definitions to wrap input parameters transforming them into a form that can be used with less duplication (and helpful names) multiple times in expressions (DRY)
+Use local `let` definitions to wrap input parameters transforming them into a form that can be used with less duplication (and helpful names) multiple times in expressions (DRY)

 [Match case compression 1](fsharp_examples/fsharp_examples/MatchCaseCompression.fs).
 Move common code inside multiple `match` case expressions outside before the match.
 Note that this may require the `match` case expressions (or part of them) to be turned into functions so that the "variable" bits can be factored out.
 But often all that is needed is let definitions before the `match` (DRY).